ullasrajs/NeuroHex-ANN-Controlled-Robot-for-Autonomous-Navigation-and-Environment-Perception/README.md

 <b>SD card formatted </b>
 </div>

 Once formating the SD card is done, the MicroSD card is loaded with ISO image.
-It can be done easily using [RaspberryPiImager](https://www.raspberrypi.com/software/) and choosing the OS.
+It can be done easily using [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and choosing the required OS.
+The ISO image will be loaded onto MicroSD card and then it is inserted into the Pi Board.
+There is nothing as Boot loader as the Pi's ROM is directly loaded an OS.
+Now you can confiure the raspberry pi.